 Smoking and Eye Health

-Smoking damages your eyes as well as your lungs, heart, arteries, and all the rest of it.
-The smoke weakens the integrity of your eyes and as such makes your eyes more prone to disease.
+Smoking damages your eyes as well as your lungs, heart, arteries and all the rest of it.
+The smoke weakens the integrity of your eyes and, as such, makes your eyes more prone to disease.

 Rest your Eyes

+An easy way to care for your eyes is rest.
 Too much time spent looking at LCD screens or doing close work places considerable strain on your eyes.
 Try and take breaks to give your eyes time to recover.